zhemao/ez8/docs/memory.md

 If one of the 8 interrupts occurs, the corresponding bit in this register will be set.

+### 04 - 07 : Indirect Memory

+The values at these addresses are used as the indirect values during `iget` or `iput` instructions.

 ### 08 - 0F : IO Memory

 Reserved for Memory-Mapped I/O. See [peripherals.md](peripherals.md) for more